hivehelsinki/hive-arena-2025/readme.md

 That allows you to focus on the logic of your agent instead of the implementation details.

-See readme files in each directory.
+See readme files in each relevant directory.

 ## Developing agents in other languages